wilbowma/mttex/README.md

 * `todo` -- Normally, the `\todo` macro is omitted when the `omit` option is specified.
 This option prevents only `\todo` macros from being omitted.
-* `nosigplan` disables ACM/SIGPLAN specific features, such as `natbib` citation style.
+* `nosigplan` -- This option disables ACM/SIGPLAN specific features, such as `natbib` citation style.
-* `techrpt` enables options for formatting a technical appendix, such as `\usepackage{fullpage}`
+* `techrpt` -- This option enables features formatting a technical appendix, such as `\usepackage{fullpage}`
-* `paper` disables options for formatting a technical appendix.
+* `paper` -- This option disables features for formatting a technical appendix.
 This option is on by default.
-* `balance` balances the column on the last page.
+* `balance` -- This option balances the column on the last page.
+* `draft` -- This option passes `draft` to `hyperref`.

 ## How to Read
 Each documented macro starts with the name of the macro and an interface